-Individual voters and the Mandan, Hidatsa and Arikara Nation joined the Walen v.
-Burgum lawsuit that sought to eliminate the majority Native-voter state legislative subdistrict that encompasses the Fort Berthold reservation in North Dakota.
-The tribal government and Native voters successfully defended the creation of House District 4A, a district that was created to comply with the Voting Rights Act.
+Individual voters and the Mandan, Hidatsa and Arikara (MHA) Nation joined the Walen v.
+Burgum lawsuit that sought to eliminate the majority-Native-voter state legislative subdistrict that encompasses the Fort Berthold Reservation in North Dakota.
+The tribal government and Native voters, along with the state of North Dakota, successfully defended the creation of House District 4A, a district that gave MHA voters an opportunity to elect their candidate of choice.
+When the plaintiffs appealed the decision to the U.S. Supreme Court, surprisingly, the North Dakota Attorney General asked the Court to throw out the legal victory that upheld the subdistrict.

 Background: